Ten Great Foreign-Language Films That Should Be In

 favorites, though some of them would fit that.

-on this site) only include widescreen productions, by-passing hundreds of key
+Instead, this list only includes widescreen productions, by-passing

-classics and offers favorites and/or rarities that are the kind of films that
+hundreds of key classics and offers favorites and/or rarities that are the kind

 Yes,